Institute of the Lithuanian Language

-The Institute of the Lithuanian Language (Lietuvių kalbos institutas) in Vilnius is a state-supported research organization that focuses on research into the Lithuanian language.
+The Institute of the Lithuanian Language (Lietuvių kalbos institutas) in Vilnius is a state-funded research institute that focuses on research into the Lithuanian language.
 The Institute of the Lithuanian Language is a research establishment with longstanding traditions.
 Founded in Vilnius back in 1941 on the basis of the Institute for Lithuanian Studies of Antanas Smetona (which itself was founded in Kaunas in 1939 and relocated to Vilnius in 1940).
 Today it is a state-level research body of special national importance.

 History

 The origins of the institute can be traced to the editorial commission Academic Dictionary of Lithuanian, founded by Professor Juozas Balčikonis in 1930.
 As an outgrowth of this commission, the Antanas Smetona Institute for Lithuanian Studies was founded in 1939.
 This institute's goal was to research the Lithuanian language.

 After the Soviet occupation of Lithuania in 1941, the Antanas Smetona Institute for Lithuanian Studies and the Lithuanian Society of Science were merged into the Institute of the Lithuanian Language, within the greater framework of the Academy of Sciences.
 The Institute experienced difficulties during this period; a number of prominent linguists had emigrated, there was ideological pressure to employ Marxist language theory, and contacts with the international scholarly community were curtailed.
 In 1952 it was merged with the Institute of Lithuanian Literature.
 In April 1990 the Institute regained its status as an independent institution.

 Since 2002 the Institute of the Lithuanian Language has moved to a building on P. Vileišis street.
 Currently, the Institute of the Lithuanian Language consists of six research centres and two non-research departments.